 1. Enter your earned income from Step 6, Box B. 1 2.
 Look up the amount on line 1 above in the Indiana Earned Income Credit Table (right after Worksheet B) to find the credit.
 Be sure you use the correct column for the number of children you can claim.
 Enter the credit here.
 2 If line 2 is zero, STOP .
-You cannot claim the credit.
-2 Enternance differed a directed annual formation of the Charge Cha 2 Enter your modified adjusted gross income from Step 5, Box A 3 4.
+You cannot claim the credit. • Enter your modified adjusted gross income from Step 5, Box A 3 4.
 Are the amounts on lines 3 and 1 the same?
 Yes.
 Skip line 5; enter the amount from line 2 on line 6.
 No. Go to line 5.